Frequently Asked Hog & Spit Roast Questions - Established 9 years

 Question - I spoke to one Hog Roast Company who said they would bring a gazebo FOC.

 Answer - The picture on the right shows you what happens on a nice day when a puff of wind wrecks a cheap gazebo.
-Serious responsible caterers would require shelter from the wind, rain and sun arranged prior.
-Or you can ask your caterer to arrange a proper catering tent (at cost) to be brought on site.
+Professional caterers will require shelter from the wind, rain and sun , arranged prior to your event..
+Or alternatively ask your caterer to arrange a proper catering tent to be brought on site.

 Question - What is the difference between CE approved spit roasters & the illegal machines that are being used all over the UK.

 Answer - Most 'one man bands' operate at weekends for some "extra cash".
-Thier pre-prepared food is often bought at the local "cash & carry", or at worst warmed up meat from previous catering jobs.
+Their pre-prepared food is often bought at the local "cash & carry", or at worst warmed up meat from previous catering jobs.
 There is no back up if something goes wrong or an illness occurs.
-"If it sounds to good to be true, it usually is", deposits are taken by weekend caterers who then vaporise into thin air, as we found out when Jason Myers from Hampshire Catering and Hog Roast hired some equipment from us.
-That's his bounced cheque for £441.00 on the right.
+"If it sounds too good to be true, it usually is".

 Question - Should I visit the caterer and see what facilities they have and get a feel of how professional they are.